Antipurity/sensor-network/docs/ROADMAP.md

             - ✓ `.pause()`, `.resume()`
             - ✓ `.send(values: Float32Array|null, error: Float32Array|null, reward=0, noFeedback=false) -> Promise<Float32Array|null>`: send data, receive feedback, once.
 (Reward is not fed back.)
                 - ✓ "Allocate" the name into one array by creating a closure that writes, and re-use it, copying values into proper places.
                 - TODO: Be able to accept `null` in the actual code, which gives no data but still expects feedback.
 This way, we will be able to fully decouple input from output.
 (This would replace `error=2` as the preferred method for action-only interfaces.)
+TODO: Search for all error=2 instances here.
-                    - Make handlers accept `noData` and `noFeedback` per-cell u8a as named args.
+                - ✓ Make transforms & handlers accept `noData` and `noFeedback` per-cell arrays as named args.
+After the main handler, replace `noData` cells with their feedback.
             - ❌ For convenience, if [`FinalizationRegistry`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/FinalizationRegistry) is present, `.pause()` when the sender is no longer needed.
 (The only reason for this is use in browser console, which is too iffy to justify such an unreliable functionality.
 Besides, forcing storage is just annoying when the user wants to fire-and-forget.)
-        - ✓ `.Accumulator`:
+        - ✓ `.Transform`:
-            - ⋯ Rename from `Accumulator` to `Transform` to stop confusing people.
+            - ✓ Rename from `Accumulator` to `Transform` to stop being confusing.
             - ✓ `.constructor({ channel=null, priority=0, onValues=null, onFeedback=null })`.
                 - ❌ The options object can be modified after construction.
-                - ✓ Accumulators run highest-priority-first.
+                - ✓ Transforms run highest-priority-first.
                 - ✓ `onValues(data: Float32Array, error: Float32Array|null, cellShape: [reward=1, user, name, data]) -> Promise<extra>`: prepares to modify data in-place, possibly async.
 The sum of numbers in `cellShape` always divides `data.length`.
                 - ✓ `onFeedback(feedback: Float32Array, cellShape: [reward=1, user, name, data], extra) -> Promise<void>`: modifies data's feedback.
 Maybe you want privacy, or maybe not all input sources are equally easy to activate.
             - ✓ `.pause()`, `.resume()`
-            - ❌ For convenience, if [`FinalizationRegistry`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/FinalizationRegistry) is present, stop when the accumulator is no longer needed.
+            - ❌ For convenience, if [`FinalizationRegistry`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/FinalizationRegistry) is present, stop when the transform is no longer needed.
         - ✓ `.Handler`:
             - ✓ `.constructor({ onValues, channel=null, priority=0, noFeedback=false, dataSize=64, nameSize=64, namePartSize=16 })`.
                 - ❌ The options object can be modified after construction.